lexcomber/SpatInt/README.md

 # Spatial interpolation using areal features: a review of methods and opportunities using new forms of data with coded illustrations
-Coded examples in R of the different approaches described in the paper
+Coded examples in R of the different approaches described in the paper.

 Alexis Comber<sup>1</sup>, Wen Zeng<sup>1</sup>,<sup>2</sup>